mcrumm/phoenix_profiler/README.md

 <!-- MDOC !-->
 Provides a **development tool** that gives detailed information about the execution of any request.

+**Never** enable it on production servers as it exposes sensitive data about your web application.

 ## Built-in Features

 * HTTP Response metadata - status code, endpoint, router, controller/action, live_view/live_action, etc.